spack/spack/lib/spack/docs/getting_started.rst

     $ curl -O https://github.com/ImageMagick/ImageMagick/archive/7.0.2-7.tar.gz

-As long as it works, the recommended way to tell Spack to use the system-supplied OpenSSL is to add the following to ``packages.yaml``.
+The recommended way to tell Spack to use the system-supplied OpenSSL is to add the following to ``packages.yaml``.
 Note that the ``@system`` "version" means "I don't care what version it is, just use what is there."
-This is appropriate for OpenSSL, which has a stable API.
+This is reasonable for OpenSSL, which has a stable API.

 .. code-block:: yaml

     packages:
-        # Recommended for security reasons
-        # Do not install OpenSSL as non-root user.
         openssl:
             paths:
                 openssl@system: /false/path